-At the heart of every research endeavor lies a fundamental driving force: the research question.
-It not only defines the scope and direction of inquiry, it also inspires people to seek knowledge.
+At the heart of every research endeavour lies a fundamental driving force: the research question.
+It not only defines the scope and direction of enquiry, it also inspires people to seek knowledge.
 In the complex journey of the research process, key questions act as guiding stars.
 In this article, we’ll cover everything you need to know about research questions and provide various examples.

 Definition: Research questions